 Business training: Completed the Women Igniting the Spirit of Enterprise Program and Boots to Business Reboot Program with Syracuse University's Institute for Veterans and Military Families in addition to a wide range of online courses related to online self employment.

-I welcome you to the journey and I wish you much happiness and success!
+I welcome you to the journey!
 If you like to reach out, I'd love to hear from you.
 Please email me at: [email protected] .

 "Sharon is a fascinating coach, her career in US military made me really sit up and listen.
 She is wise and very laid back.
 She has a very subtle way of getting me to complete tasks while at the same time seeming to have all the time in the world to listen to me talking away.
 I got finished products from working with Sharon... and thank you for that."
 Tom Butler, Tom Butler Coaching.

 “Sharon was invested in helping me to move forward toward my goals and supportive as I explored possible routes to get there.
 She helped me to hone my business message and gain important insights in a short period of time.”
 Sonya Fields, Sonya Fields Coaching.

 "Sharon’s coaching style is very warm and inquisitive.
 Besides being fully engaged in each coaching session, she is a great accountability partner.
 I was able to make measurable progress toward my goals while working with Sharon".
 Shelene Perriard, Shelene Perriard Career Coaching Services